wp-plugins/vicomi-comment-system/readme.txt

 Yes we do! in the setting tab, in the dashboard website you will find the Spam blacklist option.
 Please login and add your Spam blacklist words there.

 = Do you have a SSL dashboard login ? =

 Yes we do have SSL dashboard login (Secure login).
 Please login to: https://dashboard.vicomi.com/

+= How can I change my comment system to have moderation On or Off? =

+In order to do it please log on to "Settings" inside the moderation website (https://dashboard.vicomi.com/) tab and then change "Should Moderate:" to Yes.

 == Screenshots ==